cest-sources/MultiB0_B1_qCEST_brain/README.md

 ![Methods](../main/img/SL_train.jpg)

+## nii data at 3T and 7T

+ - Git contains nii files for each measured sequence at 3T and 7T
+ - The corresponding WASABI with B0 and B1 map is provided as mat file
+ - Mask for simultaneously homogenous B0 and B1 values as nii file
+ - segmentation of grey and white matter

 ## EXCEL file with MultiB0_B1 data
 Spin Lock Dataset for 3T and 7 T in grey and white matter